-While planning a Disney Cruise can be a little intimidating, you don’t have to do it alone!
+While planning a Disney Cruise can be a little intimidating, if you use the Disney Cruise Line Guide, you should have everything you need to create a wonderful vacation for your family!

 10 Disney Cruise Line Facts